Last Updated on November 27, 2021 by Muhammad Junaid Khalid

 If you are a huge gaming buff, it’s always worth getting good hardware and maintaining it.
 Always keep an eye on your system and deal with any problems that show up repeatedly.

-Overheating commonly causes system crashes when gaming on a PC, particularly if the game in question is power-intensive.
-To manage overheating, regularly check and clean the cooling system.
+Sometimes a computer keeps shutting down because of overheating, particularly if the game in question is power-intensive.
+To manage the overheating issue, regularly check and clean the cooling system.

 Check fans and wires for damage, clean out dust and any debris you find.
 If your CPU does not have thermal paste already, apply some (or ask tech personnel to do it for you!) to cut down on overheating.
 While laptops may not have the option due to space constraints, you may expand your PC’s cooling system if technically possible.